QCDIS/vre_documetation/README.md

 # Virtual Research Environments

 Virtual research environments (VREs) provide user-centric support in the lifecycle of research activities, for example, discovering and accessing research assets or composing and executing application workflows.
-The LifeWatch VRE platform provides a workflow management system, a data management framework, and tools for enabling collaboration among users.
+The Notebook as a Virtual Research Environment (NaaVRE) platform is a VRE platform developed by LifeWatch VLIC; it allows users to create customizable Collaborative Virtual Labs to conduct domain research activities.

 # Tutorials